cr75/HumanNameParser.java/README.md

 Java port Author: Bruno P. Kinoshita
 (Steve Ash is just publishing this fork to Maven Central to make it available for some of my OSS projects; Im not contributing anything to this parser)

+Also it should be noted that this is a relatively naive name parser; and its implementation is highly unoptimized.
+I (steve ash) do not recommend using this in any production situations where performance is sensitive.
+I am only publishing it on maven central to include as a sample parser to demonstrate the integration of a name parser into Syngen.

 Original library Author: Jason Priem jason@jasonpriem.com (credits go to him) Original library Author Website: http://jasonpriem.com/human-name-parse